 haslayout in the

-coveo_master_index might look like
+coveo_master_index might have a name like

 fhaslayout83756, and the same field in the

-coveo_web_index might look like
+coveo_web_index might be named

-All field names receive prefix f and a numerical suffix made of one to five digits.
+All translated field names receive prefix f and a numerical suffix made of one to five digits.
 Spaces are converted to

 z are converted to